 What is a Blogroll?

-A blogroll is a list of links to other blogs or websites on your website that you find interesting or want to promote.
+A blogroll is a list of links to other blogs or websites that a blogger displays on their own site.
+It shows blogs or sites that they find interesting or want to recommend to their readers.

 Blogrolls can be important in a few different ways: